FSA‘s focus is in three major areas:

 FSA has also advocated for the elimination of the CT estate tax and phase in the tax exemption of pension and annuity retirement income, releasing a public statement and testifying in Hartford.
 As a result, subsequent Legislative action was taken to increase estate tax exemption to Federal level and phase in the exemption of pension and annuity income (subject to maximum income limits).
 FSA continues to work to phase in, starting in 2019, toward a full exemption from state income tax on pension and annuity income.

-FSA has worked for improvements in the Town senior/disabled tax program.
-We have studied tax relief programs in Fairfield and other towns.
-FSA has compiled published data on senior income/demographic trends and acted as a sounding board for the Committees.
+FSA has also worked for improvements in the Town's Senior/Disabled Tax Relief (SDTR) Program.
+We researched tax relief programs in Fairfield and other towns, and compiled and analyzed published data on senior income and demographic trends, as well as acted as a sounding board for the Committees.
 We have also recommended changes in program features.

 FSA has advocated for better senior-friendly housing options for seniors at all income and asset levels.
-We testified in Hartford for more “affordable” senior housing opportunities.
-We held a senior housing seminar at the Bigelow Center.
-Then we held a highly-attended forum with developers, architects and planners to expedite “affordable” and “attainable” housing options in Fairfield.
-We developed a senior housing/living survey, met with realtors to study senior client objectives and needs, and have a plan to capture non-published demographic data on our senior population.
+We have also conducted both senior housing seminars and a highly-attended forum with developers, architects and planners to expedite “affordable” and “attainable” housing options.

 FSA has captured demographic profiles of our current and future senior community and made efforts to understand their housing needs.
 We worked with our State legislators to modify 8-30g.